rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 rudderanalytics.track("Track me");
 ```

-RudderStack's SDK will send the track event name and any properties as custom properties to Pinterest.
+RudderStack's SDK will send the `track` event name and any properties as custom properties to Pinterest.

 ## eCommerce

 RudderStack supports eCommerce conversion tracking for Pinterest.
-Use the [RudderStack eCommerce spec](https://docs.rudderstack.com/rudderstack-api-spec/rudderstack-ecommerce-events-specification) for sending events while instrumenting your site with the RudderStack SDK.
+Use the [RudderStack eCommerce Specification](https://docs.rudderstack.com/rudderstack-api-spec/rudderstack-ecommerce-events-specification) for sending the events while instrumenting your site with the RudderStack SDK.

-Below are some examples of the track event names that are passed to Pinterest event name:
+Below are some examples of the `track` event names that are passed to the Pinterest event:

 | RudderStack event name | Pinterest event name |
 | :--- | :--- |